johnfmorton/docker-tree-cli/README.md

 ```
 ## Future possible additions

-This containe works for what I wanted to accomplish.
+This container works for what I wanted to accomplish.
 Ideally it would report the name of your root directory instead of "app".
 I am not sure of a solution to that at the moment.
 If you have an idea though, please let me know.